 If your dog shows signs of salmonella poisoning, take them to the vet.

 Severe symptoms of salmonella in dogs

 If your dog starts to present with any of these symptoms, take them back to the vet immediately.

 - Blood loss

 - Non-intestinal infections

-- Prolonged diarrhea (lasting more than 3-4 weeks)
+- Prolonged diarrhoea (lasting more than three to four weeks)